stefanofa/awesome/README.md

 *   [joe-bell/plaiceholder](https://github.com/joe-bell/plaiceholder) - Beautiful image placeholders, without the hassle.

 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.

 *   [divriots/jampack](https://github.com/divriots/jampack) - Optimizes static websites for best user experience and best Core Web Vitals scores.